20 Apr 2022By Olivia Sumpter

-As we’re all aware, marking is a time-consuming task (see the teacher who was caught grading papers at Glastonbury), but it can also be gratifying, as long as we’re sure it’s improving our students’ skills and achievements.
+As we’re all aware, marking is a time-consuming task, but it can also be gratifying, as long as we’re sure it’s improving learners’ skills and achievements.
 Some skills, however, are harder to assess than others.
 Literacy skills, for instance, are a tricky one to target.
-If a student struggles to find the right words, how can we point them in the right direction?
+If a learner struggles to find the right words, how can we point them in the right direction?

 1. Language lines